nidor1998/s3sync/README.md

 It can be used to synchronize local directories with S3 bucket, and also to synchronize S3 to s3 bucket.
 Supports multipart upload, versioning, metadata.

-**[AWS SDK for rust](https://github.com/awslabs/aws-sdk-rust) is not production ready yet and is not recommended for production use, so s3sync is also not recommended for production use.
-But any feedback is welcome.
-I will continue to improve s3sync.**

 ## As a library
 s3sync can be used as a library.